 |Meal for Two (Mid-range Restaurant, Three Courses)||AED 250 – AED 300|

 |Meal for Two (Fine-Dining Restaurant, Three Courses)||AED 500 – AED 1,000|

-Cost of Studying in Dubai
+Cost of Living in Dubai for Students

 The studying cost is not only limited to your tuition fees or accommodation cost, but it is the sum total of all different kinds of expenditures that you need to bear while studying abroad and you need to take all those into consideration to make an appropriate budget.